Logo for Vibrationdamage.com

 [7] The contractor who created the flooded street shown in the photo, by breaking a water main, broke another water line in a different project, literally in front of the author.
 This occurred on January 3, 2017 a few blocks away, in which the same contractor was performing a water main replacement and road reconstruction, very similar to the job referenced several times in the CVDG.
 The author documented the ongoing break, which was confined within a large, deep hole dug to access the line, with a cell phone camera.

 [8] Cracks in drywall become more difficult to see under conditions of high humidity.
 The humidity is absorbed by the drywall.
 It swells slightly, closing the cracks.
 For this reason, it is often best to look for cracking in the winter, when the humidity in most homes tends to be lower.
+You will still be able to see cracks in typically less humid winter conditions, but they will be narrower and harder to see without intentional searching.

 [9] Viewing this well-documented crack, plaintiffs' experts said, correctly, that it was recent and caused by construction.
 Defendants' experts said that it was old and pre-existing.
 Neither conclusion was scientifically justifiable based on inspection of the crack alone.